The following professionals lent their expertise to this article:

 Is medical billing and coding hard?

-What certification exam(s) do I need to take before I can start working?
+What certification exam(s) do I need to take before I can start working in Michigan?

-Many employers will require a certification before they consider hiring you.
-You can obtain certification by taking one of several options available in Michigan.
-The two most common certification exams are the Certified Professional Coder (CPC) certification and the Certified Professional Biller (CPB) certification.
-These are both offered by the American Association of Professional Coders.
-You must complete at least one exam before you can start your career in the healthcare field.
+You must complete at least one exam before you can start your medical billing or coding career.
 You will also need to become re-certified every couple of years.
-This will require paying renewal fees and completing any necessary continuing education requirements.
+This requires paying renewal fees and completing any necessary continuing education requirements.

 What is the process for applying to a medical billing and coding program?

-Like everything else, this will depend on the specific program/university and its unique requirements for admission into its medical billing and coding classes.
-Some of the most common requirements are a high school diploma or GED, an ACT or SAT score, and an admission essay.
-You may also be asked to attend an information or orientation session, and some schools may require you to undergo a criminal background check or a drug screening.
-As this is an undergraduate certificate, you will not need any kind of college degree and admission is generally not highly selective.
+This varies by school and program.
+Some of the most common requirements include a high school diploma or GED, a minimum age (16 or 18 usually), and an admission essay.
+You may also be asked to attend an information or orientation session and undergo a criminal background check or a drug screening.

-Ranking the Best Online Medical Billing and Coding Classes for Students in Michigan
+Top Online Medical Billing & Coding Programs in Michigan

 1